Hensley Henson: Last years

 Winston Churchill was impressed by Henson.
 Grimley comments that they had much in common, both spending years as isolated figures speaking out for beliefs that were dismissed at the time and later vindicated.
-As prime minister, Churchill persuaded Henson out of retirement in 1940 to resume his old duties as a Canon of Westminster Abbey.
-After overcoming the momentary strangeness of being back in his old post after nearly thirty years he preached with vigour until cataracts made his eyesight too poor to continue.
+After becoming British prime minister in 1940 Churchill persuaded Henson out of retirement to resume his old duties as a canon of Westminster Abbey.
+Overcoming the strangeness of being back in his old post after nearly thirty years he preached with vigour until cataracts made his eyesight too poor to continue.
 He retired from the Abbey in 1941.
+He was offered the masonic position of Provincial Grand Master, but declined it, believing himself too old.

-In his later years Henson's lifelong sense of loneliness was compounded by the growing deafness of his wife, making their conversation difficult.
+In his later years Henson's lifelong sense of loneliness was compounded by the growing deafness of his wife, Ella, making their conversation difficult.
 He found some solace in the friendship of her companion, Fearne Booker, who lived with the Hensons for more than thirty years.
-He occupied a considerable part of his retirement writing a substantial work of autobiography, published in three volumes under the title Retrospect of an Unimportant Life.
+He occupied a considerable part of his retirement writing his memoirs, published in three volumes under the title Retrospect of an Unimportant Life.
 Both at the time and subsequently many of his friends and admirers regretted his publishing the work; they thought he had done his reputation a disservice.
 Despite what Williams calls the "peculiar interest and vivacity" of the books, his survey of his many campaigns and controversies, seemed to others to be self-justifying and wilfully to deny many changes of stance that he had manifestly made during his career.
-In Williams's view the posthumous publication of Henson's edited letters were a better legacy: "delightful in both form and content, and, barbed though they often are, they do him fuller justice".
-He was offered the masonic position of Provincial Grand Master in his retirement, but declined it, believing himself too old.
+In Williams's view Henson's posthumously-published letters were a better legacy: "delightful in both form and content, and, barbed though they often are, they do him fuller justice".

 In his writings Henson referred to his two regrets in life.
 The first was that he had not been at a public (i.e. fee-charging non-state) school, a fact to which he ascribed his lifelong feeling of being an outsider.
 The second regret was that he and his wife had been unable to have children.
-They unofficially adopted a succession of poor boys and paid for their education.
+He wrote in his journal, "If I had been so happy as to have children, I should probably have been a better as well as a happier man."
+The Hensons unofficially adopted a succession of poor boys and paid for their education.
 At least one of them became a priest and was ordained by Henson.

-Henson died at Hintlesham on 27 September 1947 at the age of eighty-four.
+Henson died at Hintlesham on 27 September 1947 at the age of eighty-three.
 At his wish his body was cremated; his ashes were interred in Durham Cathedral.